-For a free-spirited touch, add a single crystal to a fiber wall hanging or dreamcatcher.
-Or if you'd like to channel your inner hippie, add several multicolored crystals for a prismatic effect.Continue to 4 of 11 below.
+For a free-spirited touch, add a single crystal to a fiber wall hanging or Dreamcatcher.
+Or if you'd like to channel your inner hippie, then add several multicolored crystals for a prismatic effect.Continue to 3 of 10 below.

-Crystals, vintage books and feathers come together to build an antiqued, well-loved vignette.
-A pastel palette sets a dreamy tone, adding whimsy to a nightstand or console table.Continue to 5 of 11 below.
+Crystals, vintage books, and feathers come together to build an antiqued, well-loved vignette.
+A pastel palette sets a dreamy tone, adding whimsy to a nightstand or console table.Continue to 4 of 10 below.

 An air plant growing on a crystal is a perfectly-pretty addition to your desk décor.
 It's a lovely way to be reminded of the outdoors, especially if you work in a cubicle.
-You can start your own crystal garden by following a DIY on Pinterest or find a ready-made one on Etsy.Continue to 6 of 11 below.
+You can start your crystal garden by following a DIY on Pinterest or find a ready-made one on Etsy.Continue to 5 of 10 below.

-A simple, pronged mount purchased at a hobby store or even eBay can showcase a crystal and light up a shelf or window ledge.
+A simple, pronged mount purchased at a hobby store, or even eBay can showcase a crystal and light up a shelf or window ledge.
 Display gemstones atop a stack of books, amid houseplants or alongside photo frames and mementos.
-Or arrange several together to create the look of a grown-up rock collection.Continue to 7 of 11 below.
+Or arrange several together to create the look of a grown-up rock collection.Continue to 6 of 10 below.

 Spotlight geode or agate slices in shadow-box style frames and create a glimmering gallery wall.
-When crystals are sliced thin, at times, they have a tendency to get nicked and may crack over time.
+When crystals are sliced thin, at times, they tend to get nicked and may crack over time.
 The frames offer added protection for your treasures.
-Also, for an unexpected look, frame a mix of crystals in dark and light tones.Continue to 10 of 11 below.
+Also, for an unexpected look, frame a mix of crystals in dark and light tones.Continue to 9 of 10 below.

 Dazzling Drawer Pulls